Bitlancer/strings-deploy-toolkit/README.md

 ## Remote Execution

 **Remote execution** is the term given to the Strings process for remotely executing a distributed script.
-This process is currently used almost exclusively for deploying code.
+This process is currently used exclusively for deploying code.

 ### Callback scripts